By WhatsApp

 What sets WhatsApp Messenger apart

-End-to-end encryption is enabled by default for all personal chats, whereas the nemesis requires 'Secret Chats' for E2EE
+End-to-end encryption enabled by default for all chats, providing superior out-of-the-box security for non-technical users

 What's Telegram Messenger's Edge